Ahineya/jsdv/README.md

 console.log();
 ```

-There are good extender example - 'depends-test' validator.
+There is good extender example - 'depends-test' validator.
 It selects validation rule based on another input value.
 If input#depend-test value equals 'secret', then digits only valid, else letters valid.

 Html: